Open Bible Data Home About News OET Key

 DOM=her/it eat

 Here, it refers to any individual land-dwelling quadruped that meets both of the criteria listed in this verse.
 That is, it must both chew cud and possess a completely divided hoof to be considered clean and acceptable for eating.
-If this would not be clear in your language, consider making the referent explicit.
-Alternate translation: “you shall eat any four-footed animal that meets these criteria"
+It may be helpful to clarify this for your readers.
+Alternate translation: “you should eat any four-footed animal that meets these criteria”